aliceakesson/Chess/README.md

 # Chess
-Chess project from 2021
+Chess project from 2021 (to be fixed)

-To be fixed (everything got ruined when I tried to implement multiplayer <3)
+All the code somehow got ruined when I tried to implement multiplayer <3